Regressive versions of Hindman's Theorem: Canonical and Regressive Hindman's Theorems

-It is easy to see that the proof of Lemma \ref{regHTtoRT1} can be even carried out using only sums of at most 8 terms.
-However, this would not help in extending the previous Proposition to some restriction of $\regHT$ (see section \ref{sec:restrictions}), since the proof of Proposition \ref{prop:self} still requires sums of arbitrary length.
+It is easy to see that the proof of Lemma \ref{regHTtoRT1} uses only sums of at most 4 terms.
+However, this does not help in extending the previous Proposition to some restriction of $\lambda\regHT$ (see section \ref{sec:restrictions}), since the proof of Theorem \ref{thm:canap} still requires sums of arbitrary length.

-While there seems to be no combinatorial proof of Ramsey's Theorem from the Regressive Ramsey's Theorem in the literature, the following proposition shows that the Regressive Hindman's Theorem implies Hindman's Theorem.
+The following proposition shows that the Regressive Hindman's Theorem implies Hindman's Theorem.